-Recent accomplishments include convening a tunicate workshop in 2014, resulting in a workshop report.
+Recent accomplishments include convening an invasive tunicate workshop in 2014, resulting in a workshop report.
 The tunicate workshop laid the groundwork for the development of a Biofouling White Paper that was published in 2017.
 The Biofouling White paper outlined the risks related to biofouling associated with several categories of vessels/vectors.
 This white paper included recommendations and action items for the Coastal Committee.

-The coastal committee is chaired by Chris Scianni of the California State Lands Commission.
+The Coastal Committee is chaired by Chris Scianni of the California State Lands Commission.

 Biofouling Management Best Practices: Commercial Fishing Vessels.
 Coming soon.